MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/dialog/dialog-error-string-joker-method.md

 The window is automatically sized to hold the longest line of text and total number of lines.
 By calling the method with an **empty** string the execution of AL code ends without displaying a message.

+> [!NOTE]
+> Consider using the newer version of the `Dialog.Error` method [Dialog.Error(ErrorInfo) Method](dialog-error-errorinfo-method.md) to use many of the newer features in error dialogs, such as (hidden) detailed error messages for the person who need to troubleshoot, error message titles, and support for actionable errors.

 ## Guidelines for error messages

 [!INCLUDE[error_message_guidelines](../../includes/include-error-message-guidelines.md)]